 When summer stone fruit is in season, I love to find ways to eat it in every meal!
 One of my favorite things to do is make a fruit-based salad (with peaches, plums, nectarines, cherries or other stone fruit) and then add in whatever else I have on hand.
-That might be avocados, tomatoes, fresh herbs, olive oil, and whatever else sounds good.
-This Peach Fig Salad with Balsamic and Prosciutto is one of these such creations and combines the sweet flavors from the fruit, with a hint of spice from chili peppers, and a bit of saltiness and brine from balsamic vinegar.
+This Peach and Prosciutto Salad is one of these such creations and combines the flavors of summer peaches and figs with mouth-watering prosciutto and a drizzle of balsamic vinegar.

-This salad pairs incredibly well with Pasta with Burst Cherry Tomatoes as a main dish, or with Black Pepper Focaccia for a mezze-style tasting table or appetizer spread.
+This Peach and Prosciutto Salad pairs incredibly well with Pasta with Burst Cherry Tomatoes as a main dish, or with Black Pepper Focaccia for a mezze-style tasting table or appetizer spread.

 Ingredients

-- Cherry tomatoes: you could also use regular-sized tomatoes, but I like cherry tomatoes to add a little acidity to contrast the sweetness of the fruits.
+- Cherry tomatoes: You could also use regular-sized tomatoes, but I like cherry tomatoes for their size and flavor with this dish.

 - Prosciutto: 1-2 ounces of prosciutto will be enough (just a sprinkling, really), but go ahead a crisp up a little extra!
-I promise you'll find a way to use it (or just enjoy it plain).
+I promise you'll find a way to use it (or just enjoy it plain while you're prepping!).

 This recipe comes together in just a few steps and is mostly slicing fresh fruits!

 Spread the prosciutto on a parchment paper-lined baking sheet.
-Bake at 400 for 10-12 minutes.
+Bake at 400 for 10-12 minutes until crispy.
+Set aside to cool.

-Add your dressing ingredients in a small bowl and whisk to combine.
+Combine your dressing ingredients in a small bowl and whisk until smooth and combined.

 Drizzle with the dressing and top with fresh basil, salt and pepper, and crumbled crispy prosciutto.